mercadopago/devsite-docs/guides/online-payments/checkout-api/previous-requirements.en.md

 >
 > Use MercadoPago.js V2 library to update to the latest version; auto generate your business logics in your card payment form and improve compatibility with different browsers.<br><br>[Integrate Checkout API with MercadoPago.js V2](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/v2/previous-requirements)

-MercadoPago.js allows you to safely use card data, complying with security requirements and avoiding sending sensitive data to your servers, thus operating safely.
+MercadoPago.js allows you to manage the card data to comply with the necessary security requirements and avoid sending sensitive data to your servers.
+For this, our library generates a payment token that represents this information and allows you to operate safely.
 You can use it by adding the following code to your website:

 ```html
 <script src="https://secure.mlstatic.com/sdk/javascript/v1/mercadopago.js"></script>